 |We stopped to see the Shore Temple located on the Bay of Bengal in Mahabalipuram.|

-The two-hour road trip from Mahabalipuram was interesting with villages cropping up one after another.
-I explained to Raj that in the US on such a two-hour road trip in many parts of the country, we may not encounter towns as frequently as is the case in India.
+The two-hour road trip from Mahabalipuram was enjoyable, with villages cropping up one after another.
+I explained to Raj that in the US, we might not encounter towns as frequently as is the case in India on such a two-hour road trip in many parts of the country.

 |A welcome sign to Pondicherry, also known as Puducherry, where a French colony exists today.|

 India has a population density of 171.9 people per square mile.
-In comparison, the United States’ population density is 13.5 people per square mile.
-This fact is certainly evident everywhere we’ve traveled in the country thus far and most likely will be the case as we continue on over the next three weeks.
+In comparison, the United States population density is 13.5 people per square mile.
+This fact is undoubtedly evident everywhere we’ve traveled in the country thus far and most likely will be the case as we continue over the next three weeks.

 Here we are whining about some inconveniences in a few hotels along the way, but when we put it into perspective, who are we to complain about hotels failing to meet our standards when so many live so modestly in this country without complaint?